tmpstpdwn/SimpleMathREPL/README.md

 3. **Variables**:

-    You can assign values to variables using the > symbol.
+    You can assign values to variables using the > operator.
     Variables are single letters from a to z.

     Example: